pielstroem/statistics_for_humanists/_posts/2021-07-09-Summarizing.md

 If we ask the same people for their gender, the result might look like this:

-> female, male, female, female, female, male, female, female, male, female
+> female, female, female, female, female, male, female, female, male, female

 The obvious difference is that one data set is **numerical** while the other is **categorical**, i.e. it contains instances of categories, that can be alternatively expressed as a table of counts:

-> female: 7
+> female: 8
-> male: 3
+> male: 2

 The type of data or **level of measurement** as it is usually called in text books is a concept closely related to the *data types* distinguished in programming languages.
 In `Python` for example, the first set could be handled as a `list` of `integer`s, the second as a `list` of `strings`s.